Michigan Payroll Tax Registration

 3. Connect Your Business to Michigan Treasury Online User Profile

 Employers must register with the Unemployment Insurance Agency for Unemployment Insurance tax.
-You are generally required to pay Unemployment Insurance tax if you have: (a) At least $1,000 in gross payroll in a calendar year, or (b) had one or more employees in 20 different weeks within a calendar year.
-Note: When registering a new business you can also register for withholding tax at the same time.
+You are generally required to pay Unemployment Insurance tax if you have at least $1,000 in gross payroll in a calendar year or at least one employee in 20 different weeks within a calendar year.
+When registering a new business you can also register for withholding tax at the same time.
+Note: During the registration process, 501(c)(3) organizations will have the choice to either pay unemployment contributions on taxable wages each quarter or elect to reimburse the Michigan Unemployment Fund for benefits paid to terminated employees.
+Once reimbursing status is granted, it must be retained by the organization for at least two calendar years.

 1. Complete New Business Registration Online